Use the Build page of the Project Designer to specify the project's build configuration properties. This page applies to Visual C# projects only.

 Generate serialization assembly

 Specifies whether the compiler will use the XML Serializer Generator Tool (Sgen.exe) to create XML serialization assemblies.
 Serialization assemblies can improve the startup performance of XmlSerializer if you have used that class to serialize types in your code.
 By default, this option is set to Auto, which specifies that serialization assemblies be generated only if you have used XmlSerializer to encode types in your code to XML.
 Off specifies that serialization assemblies never be generated, regardless of whether your code uses XmlSerializer.
-On specifies that serialization assemblies should be generated.
+On specifies that serialization assemblies always be generated.
 Serialization assemblies are named TypeName.XmlSerializers.dll.
 For more information, see XML Serializer Generator Tool (Sgen.exe).